 I have joked that it is like they are on a tightrope.
-They think it is over the Grand Canyon, but the tightrope is actually only 3 inches above a soft ground.
+They think it is over the Grand Canyon, but the tightrope is actually only 3 inches above a padded floor.
 They can fall safely, but if they do not fall, they see their success as their own.

 Having a good time makes it easier to absorb difficulties.
 At camp, children will have disagreements with friends, they will go to some activities that are not their preference (nobody can go to the same favorite activity all day long), and they will not achieve every goal.
 Being without a phone is a huge challenge that most young people think is insurmountable.
 None of these experiences are fun by themselves.

 But the camp environment has enough fun to make the unpleasant moments not just bearable, but part of life.
 You would not want to stand in line for 30 minutes to get a root canal, but you might do so to ride the best attraction at Disneyworld.